 Melissa & Doug Flip to Win Travel Memory Game – Wooden Game Board, 7 Double-Sided CardsMelissa & Doug On the Go Water Wow!
 Reusable Water-Reveal Activity Pads, 2-pk, Vehicles, AnimalsMelissa & Doug On the Go Water Wow!
 Reusable Water-Reveal Activity Pads, 3-pk, Animals, Alphabet, NumbersMelissa & Doug Flip to Win Travel Bingo Game – 2 Wooden Game Boards, 4 Double-Sided CardsNoah’s Ark Magnetic Travel GamePeaceable Kingdom Preschool Write and Wipe Games to Go!
 Activity Book

 Bonus: I found a lot of great traveling with children tips and ideas on Mom’s Minivan site.

+I hope you enjoyed this edition of 101 Toddler Activities: Road Trip!
 Share your tips for traveling with toddlers!
 What are your favorite car activities?